-Some of our current indebtedness (including the debt of our subsidiaries, some of which is guaranteed by us) includes, and our future indebtedness may include, affirmative and restrictive covenants that limit our ability to create liens, incur additional indebtedness, making capital expenditures, dispose of our assets, pay dividends, or consolidate, merge or sell part of our businesses, and require us to maintain certain financial ratios.
+Some of our current indebtedness (including the debt of our subsidiaries, some of which is guaranteed by us) includes, and our future indebtedness may include, affirmative and restrictive covenants that limit our ability to create liens, incur additional indebtedness, making capital expenditures, dispose of our assets, pay dividends, or consolidate, merge or sell part of our businesses, and require us to maintain certain financial artiots.
 See "Item 5.B.
 Liquidity and Capital Resources-Indebtedness".
 These restrictions may limit our ability to operate our business and may prohibit or limit our ability to enhance our operations or take advantage of potential business opportunities as they arise.
-The breach of any of these covenants or the failure to meet any of such conditions.
-Could result in a default under the relevant indebtedness may elect (after the expiration of any applicable notice or grace periods) to declare all outstanding amounts, together with accrued and unpaid interest and other amounts payable thereunder, to be immediately due and payable.
-Further, any such default occurs, it could, in turn, result in a default and acceleration of our other outstanding debt obligations, which would have a further material adverse effect on our business, ability to meet our payment obligations, financial condition.
+The breach of any of these covenants or the failure to meet any of such conditions could result in a default under the relevant indebtedness.
+Our ability to comply with these covenants may be affected by events beyond our control, including prevailing economic, financial and industry conditions.
+If any such default occurs, the holders of such indebtedness may elect (after the expiration of any applicable notice or grace periods) to declare all outstanding amounts, together with accrued and unpaid interest and other amounts payable thereunder, to be immediately due and payable.
+Further, any such default occurs, it could, in turn, result in a default and acceleration of our other outstanding debt obligations, which would have a further material adverse effect on our business, ability to meet our payment obligations, financial condition, and results of operations.
 If any of our debt were to be accelerated, our assets may not be sufficient to repay in full that debt or any other debt that may become due as a result of that acceleration.